 Step 6: Drop at Recycling Center or Curbside Bin

-The empty helium tanks can be recycled with other metals and be back to use again as a useful product.
+The empty helium tanks can be recycled with other metals and be back to use again as a helpful product.
 If you’ve followed the steps to prepare your tanks properly, you can be rest assured that they will be recycled and be given a new life.

 Local Recycling Centers

-Your helium tanks may be classified as household hazardous products or metal products for recycling.
+Your helium tanks may be classified as hazardous household products or metal products for recycling.
 You can get more information from the local recycling center.

 If you still want to go ahead with repurposing, we’ve got some good ideas that you can take inspiration from to convert your empty helium tanks to serve another useful purpose.